Charles W. Socarides: Career

 Much of Socarides' career was devoted to studying homosexuality.
 He has been grouped with Irving Bieber and Lionel Ovesey as the main representatives of the U.S. psychoanalytical current that has been active in promoting analytical methods to 'cure' homosexuality.
 Socarides postulated that homosexuality was a neurotic adaptation, and that it could be treated so as to turn gay people straight.
 He wrote that male homosexuality typically develops in the first two years of life, during the pre-Oedipal stage of a boy's personality formation.
 In his view, it is caused by a controlling mother who prevents her son from separating from her, and a weak or rejecting father who does not serve as a role model for his son or support his efforts to escape from the mother.

-Socarides was vocally opposed to the American Psychiatric Association's decision to remove homosexuality from the Diagnostic and Statistical Manual of Mental Disorders and he continued to label homosexuality a mental illness.
+Socarides was vocally opposed to the American Psychiatric Association's decision to remove homosexuality from the Diagnostic and Statistical Manual of Mental Disorders.
 In 1992, Socarides founded the National Association for Research & Therapy of Homosexuality with Joseph Nicolosi and Benjamin Kaufman.
 Socarides also spoke publicly about his opposition to the gay rights movement, which he believed would undermine societal gender roles and the family.

 Socarides was the father of five children: a son, Richard Socarides, from his first marriage; a daughter, also from his first marriage; two children from his second marriage; and one from his fourth marriage, with Claire Alford Socarides.
 Richard, who is gay, was Bill Clinton's Senior Advisor for Public Liaison for gay and lesbian issues.